 What Are the Next Steps After Completing Your Medical Assistant Training or Course?

 For beginners, it is recommended that you take the Certified Clinical Medical Assistant (CCMA) exam held by the National Healthcare Career Association (NHA) or the Certified Medical Assistant (CMA) certification exam held by the American Association of Medical Assistants (AAMA).
+For administrative assistants, NHA also offers the CMAA exam, and you can compare CMAA vs CCMA before applying.

 After you clear the certification exams and obtain your medical assistance certification, you can contact employers and healthcare facilities.